MeganRoberts-dev/megan-roberts-dressage/README.md

 Sign up or log in to access your own dashboard—where you can view past and upcoming bookings, making it easy to stay organized and in control of your sessions.

 **Why This Matters**
 This platform is more than just a website—it’s a reflection of my dedication to both the sport that, due to an accident,  got me into and software development.
 It’s about blending my two loves - equestrian sport and cutting-edge technology, creating a space that’s inspiring, functional, and personal.
 Whether you're an equestrian enthusiast or curious about dressage, this platform is designed to connect and inspire.
-Built with heart, passion, and code — this is Megan Roberts Dressage.
+Built with heart, passion, and code.

 ![screenshot](documentation/mockup.png)